 After 10 years Adobe is retiring it's Creative Suite, and boxed versions of Photoshop, InDesign and other CS programs along with it. it will be replaced by the subscription only Creative Cloud.

+A new software program grades essay answers automatically.
 While not the first to do so, the program released by EdX is expected to gain more traction as it will be used to give instant feedback for the non-profit's free online courses offered by top universities.
 Critics have already found ways to game the system.

 This is the story of an artist who was able to take numerous photos of a sculpture of a horse's head, "Head of a horse of Selene" now found in the British Museum - but originally from near the Acropolis in ancient Greece (circa 438-432 BC) - and who then fed the said photographs (taken from many different perspectives) to a revolutionary (free) software/app called 123D Catch (by AutoDesk, makers of AutoCAD), which then created the wireframes needed to print out exact replicas (in pieces that must then be assembled) on a 3D printer.
 The artist makes it available on Thingiverse, if you'd like to make one on your own on your 3D printer.
 If the demo video for 123D Catch doesn't blow your mind, your mind has probably already been blown.
 With apologies to Dr. Hook

-Marc Andreessen predicts the end of traditional retail
+Marc Andreessen predicts the end of traditional retail.

 Retail chains are a fundamentally implausible economic structure if there’s a viable alternative.
 You combine the fixed cost of real estate with inventory, and it puts every retailer in a highly leveraged position.
 Few can survive a decline of 20 to 30 percent in revenues.
 It just doesn’t make any sense for all this stuff to sit on shelves.
 There is fundamentally a better model.